 Normally an ICD battery lasts between six and nine years and the replacement procedure will usually involve changing the ICD generator, not having new leads implanted.

 Living with an ICD

 Some patients have reported that having shocks can feel like they have been suddenly kicked or punched in the chest.
 These shocks can be quite painful but the pain will only last for a few seconds, others may not feel anything.

-You should always contact your ICD centre if you think you have had a shock.
+You should always contact your ICD center if you think you have had a shock.

 Physical activity with an ICD

-For most patients it is safe to exercise and to take part in sport.
+For most patients it is safe to exercise and to take part in athletic activities.
 Indeed, research has shown that physical activity and exercise are beneficial for people fitted with an ICD.